jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 <a name="Exercise4"></a>
-## Exercise 4: Modify a query to find listings for a specific area using parameters
+## Exercise 4: Modify a query to find listings for a specific area
+In this exercise, you’ll see how parameters may be used in U-SQL.
+By comparing parameter values to field values in a SELECT statement, we can limit the output results of our script even further.
+We want to locate listing information for a specific type of listing, so we need parameters for: state, city, neighborhood, property type, room type, and bedroom count.

+1. In Visual Studio Code, locate and click the script called Listings-MatchingSearchTerms.usql:

 xxxx shut down the virtual machine xxx